-Beyond Bush Hut, the track continues up the valley through beech forest before climbing up a narrow ridge for 200 m to bypass a large, unstable slip.
-After descending the track crosses a series of gullies before reaching the two-bunk Cotters Hut.
+Beyond Bush Hut, the track continues up the valley through beech forest before climbing steeply up a narrow ridge with loose rock and a 15m drop.
+The 200 m top section is a detour over a large, unstable slip.
+After descending the track crosses a series of gullies before reaching the two-bunk Cotters Hut (asl 710m).

-After Cotters travel is much easier, along grassy flats and terraces for much of the way to the historic Ben Avon Hut (day use only) and then to the six-bunk Top Dingle Hut.
-A marked track from this hut rises steeply 600 m to the ridge line, before descending into the Ahuriri Valley.
+After Cotters travel is much easier, along grassy flats and terraces for much of the way to the historic Ben Avon Hut (day use only) and then to the six-bunk Top Dingle Hut (asl 880m).
+A marked track from this hut rises 600 m to the ridge line, before descending into the Ahuriri Valley.